-1. I will work tirelessly to support your work.
+1. I will work tirelessly to support your research.
 It’s my job to provide you with a paycheck (postdocs for a defined period of time), an operational lab space, and the supplies you need to do your experiments.
 This does NOT mean I will support your paycheck forever, and pay for everything and anything your little heart desires!
 I pay for direct and indirect overhead costs and I need to be aware of the financial consequences of the work you are doing in the lab.
 These financial considerations are above your paygrade, but the more you become aware of them the better.
 Importantly, managing finances is not limited to PI’s in academia (in fact, we have it pretty easy).
-No matter what career you choose, so long as you have someone working for you, you will have to know about finances, overhead, budget projections, salary encumbrances, etc. I’m happy to help you get familiar with these responsibilities!
+Regardless of field, if you have someone working for you, you will have to know about finances.
+I’m happy to help you get familiar with these responsibilities, if you want!

 2. We will collaboratively determine your projects.
 It is very important to me that you feel scientifically motivated to work on your research problem.
 To that end, I do not simply assign aims of my grants for people to work on.
 I want to collaboratively determine which research questions you work on in lab, such that you have considerable input on your project.
 The only limitation is that someone must be able to secure funding to pay for the project (probably myself, but it could be you too).
 Just working on an aim of a funded grant is an easy way to do that, however it’s not the only way!

 4. I want chat everyday, however briefly.
 I want to talk to you everyday about your experiments, your career, your life and/or any challenges you might be having.
 Without communicating its very hard to have a happy workplace.
 Please say hi to me everyday!